-Centralny Port Komunikacyjny (Solidarity Transport Hub Poland) is a long-term investment which is planned for opening in the second half of this decade.
+Centralny Port Komunikacyjny (CPK) is a long-term investment which is planned for opening in the second half of this decade.
 Therefore, preparations for construction are underway, both in the airport and railway part.
 The construction of a new transfer hub, the associated road and rail investments will provide a positive boost to the economy, the labor market and Poland's GDP.

 Global political and economic crises happened before and most of them have been the cause of a sudden decline in air travel and had a negative impact on the aviation sector in the short term, for example following the attacks of 11 September, the SARS epidemic.
 In the long term, the traffic was restored, ultimately to increase further at a later time.

 The International Air Transport Association (IATA) indicates that the 2nd quarter of 2020 will be a time of the largest decreases in passenger aviation.
 According to IATA, a gradual upwards trend should start afterwards.
 We do not know how long this period of market restoration will last as of yet, but there is no doubt that, “at the end of the day”, passengers will resume air travel.